Nina Frausing-Pedersen

 Nina Frausing Pedersen (born 20 June 1991) is a Danish footballer who plays as a defender for Israeli Ligat Nashim club ASA Tel Aviv University.

+Career

 She has previously playrf for Swedish club FC Rosengård, Liverpool and Brøndby IF.
 She also played for the Denmark women's national football team.
 In 2016, she began playing for the Brisbane Roar FC (W-League).
 She previously played for 1.
 FFC Turbine Potsdam of the Frauen-Bundesliga, for Fortuna Hjørring of the Elitedivisionen and for Liverpool of the FA WSL.